 I partnered up with fellow classmate, Solomon Mercurio, to create a new USA TODAY LIFE mobile website.
-We focused on delivering trending content to reach millenials.
-I focused on creating a newsletter experience that would feel personal and catered to each user.
+We focused on delivering trending content to reach millennials and retaining users through the email newsletter.
+I took ownership over creating a newsletter experience that would feel personal and catered to each user.

-One of the main missions with the new mobile site is to deliver content relevant to the user. measured by popularity.
-Everywhere around us, we see numbers and media is driven by these numbers.
-Higher numbers - whether that's through likes, shares, comments, or follows - generate curiosity.
+One of the main missions with the new mobile site is to deliver content relevant to the user, measured by popularity.
 This page is dedicated to promoting popular content through most viewed, most liked, and most shared articles.

 I focused on creating a new email newsletter signup experience.
 I wanted to allow users to tell us how they wanted their content delivered.
 If users can tailor it to fit their schedule and interests, they are less likely to unsubscribe.